 A few bus companies are identified as "Private bus co. in 1952".
 The only references found for these bus companies are listings in the 1952 "Mass Transportation's Directory".

 Most transit systems became publicly owned around the 1970's.
 Typically, a privately owned system was a "company" or "Co.".
 While a publicly owned system would be an "Authority" or "District" or "System".
 Some publicly owned transit systems began as city systems, but later expanded into regional systems, as indicated.
 And some publicly owned transit systems were simply renamed for marketing reasons.

 For most states, in addition to major metropolitan areas, transit systems are divided into two groups, or two web pages.
 Following the major metropolitan areas, the first group for each state are generally cities or clusters of cities with a 1940 Census population of at least 25,000.
 And included are certain cities which experienced phenomenal growth into larger cities, such as Las Vegas.
 Also included are state capital cities and cities with major universities, with a long history of public transportation.
 In these cities, traditional fixed route bus systems typically continue to exist.

 The second group for each state are the smaller cities.
 Where public transit survives, many of these smaller transit systems eventually evolved to dial a ride operations, no longer with scheduled fixed routes.
 Some dial a ride systems are only available to people with disabilities or to senior citizens.

-For the larger cities, web links are provided for the present day transit systems.
+For the larger cities or areas, web links are provided for the present day transit systems.
 Web links are not included for the smaller transit systems, as that has proven to be too complex due to many changing links.